/*

 </div>

-<<link "Return to Start" "Opening">><<set $badchoices to 0>><<set $pathArray to []>><<set $frontMisread to false>><<set $altBadChoice to false>><<set $alternateThin to false>><<set $pirepsIgnored to false>><<set $icingLate to false>><<set $fikiMisused to false>><<set $cellTooClose to false>><<set $divertLate to false>><<set $approachMisjudged to false>><<set $goAroundBlown to false>><<set $frontUnderstood to false>><<set $cleanExit to false>><</link>>
+<<link "Return to Start" "Opening">><<set $badchoices to 0>><<set $pathArray to []>><<set $frontMisread to false>><<set $altBadChoice to false>><<set $alternateThin to false>><<set $pirepsIgnored to false>><<set $icingLate to false>><<set $fikiMisused to false>><<set $cellTooClose to false>><<set $divertLate to false>><<set $approachMisjudged to false>><<set $goAroundBlown to false>><<set $frontUnderstood to false>><<set $cleanExit to false>><<set $afternoonLaunch to false>><<set $mentorPath to "">><<set $mentorIntervene to "">><<set $satOnIt to false>><<set $filedAlt to "">><<set $bandAlt to "">><<set $appr to "">><</link>>

 <p class="main-menu-wrap"><a href="/" class="main-menu-btn">Main Menu</a></p><<set $pathArray to $pathArray.concat(["Ending: Fuel-low alternate"])>>

-<div class="decision-heading">Ending — Alternate with Narrow Fuel Margin</div>
+<div class="decision-heading">Ending: Alternate with Narrow Fuel Margin</div>

 Jamal asks later, "Was that tight?"
 You tell him the honest answer: yes, it was tight.
 Tight enough that the flight plan had no more tolerance for weather or vectoring.
 The next amendment from ATC would have put you in declared-emergency fuel territory.